Good web citizenship

 - If you're writing code that uses JSAPI, chances are you got it wrong.
 Try hard to avoid doing that.

-- There should be no logging of URLs or content from which URLs may be inferred.
+- No logging of URLs or content from which URLs may be inferred

 - [Fennec: Android Services has Logger.pii() for this purpose (e.g., logging profile dir)].